jostylr/literate-programming-cli/lp.md

 The various flags are

+* -b, --build  The build directory.
+Defaults to build.
+Will create it if it does not exist.
+Specifying . will use the current directory.
+* --checksum This gives an alternate name for the file that lists the hash for the generate files.
+If the compiled text matches, then it is not written.
+Default is `.checksum` stored in the build directory.
+* -d, --diff This computes the difference between each files from their existing versions.
+There is no saving of files.
 * -e, --encoding Specify the default encoding.
 It defaults to utf8, but any encoding supported by iconv-lite works.
 To override that behavior per loaded file from a document, one can put the encoding between the colon and pipe in